Our Mission is to Recognize the Fear and Show the Path Before One is Frozen in Time.

 An accomplished professional, Veronica has worked in the private sector for a Fortune 100 company as a Human Resources Training Manager and Recruiter, ensuring ADA compliance, training on employment law, team and leadership roles, diversity in the workplace, and employee relations.

 Veronica is a respected spokesperson on behalf of and for adults with LD, ADHD, and mental health issues across the nation, speaking at local and national and even international conferences.
 She is a passionate and tireless spokeswoman working to enhance the recognition of adults with hidden disabilities as the most unrecognized and misunderstood minority in our society.
-Veronica works with her staff to integrate clients into the community where others can see their talents and contributions and be unaware that they are not any different from other individual in the world!
-In recognition of her work, Veronica was awarded Transition Educator of the Year in 2013 by the Arizona Department of Education, Exceptional Student Services.
+Veronica works with her team, the community and employers in the community where others can see the talents and contributions of individuals hidden disabilities that have unique contributions that they can offer both in employment, the community and the world.

 Justin Coller, B.S., Operations Advisor